iosband/iosband.github.io/_posts/2015-07-19-Efficient-experimentation-and-multi-armed-bandits.md

 Being greedy didn't work because sometimes we could become prematurely fixated on a particular arm and then never realize our mistake because we didn't try any other options.
 We can get around this problem by a very simple alteration.
-We'll keep the exact same algorithm as before except at every timestep with some samll probability $\epsilon$ (think 5%) we'll pick an arm completely at random.
+We'll keep the exact same algorithm as before except at every timestep with some small probability $\epsilon$ (think 5%) we'll pick an arm completely at random.
-This will ensure that we get to see some other spread of data
+This will ensure that we see a broader spread of data.s

 **For each timestep $t$**: